We reached out to Adam Crombleholme, a Chicago photographer, in order to learn more about what the life of a photographer is like in Chicago.

 I've recently dove into the world of freelance as a photographer, web designer and developer.
 On any given day I wake up, start coffee, walk my pup and jump on the computer.
 Answer emails, continue ongoing client projects, and reach out to new leads.
 Lunch then coffee followed by personal projects and client work.

 What's your favorite type of shot and why do you prefer it?

 I've always been attracted to vanishing points and symmetry.
 Over the yearsI've connected with many talented individuals who have helped influence as well as broaden my artistic vision.

 Throughout all the places you've been, which is your favorite spot to shoot and why?

 Ironwood, Michigan is a sensory overload of color and lust in the fall.
 Venice Beach isa beautiful ocean breeze, gorgeous landscapes with delicious tacos and margaritas.

 How has 2015 been for you?
 Any big things happen?
 What're you looking forward to about 2016?

 2015 was the year I purchased my Canon 6D.
 This milestone alone has sent me in directions I never could have predicted possible.
 2016, is the year I've focused on personal progression and growth.

 For more with Adam, check out his Instagram

-To keep up with our community and updates, join our newsletter tribe and get 10% off your first order.
+To keep up with our community and updates, join our newsletter and get 20% off your first order.
 Find the sign-up below.